-KEY CHANGE REASON FOR CHANGE Decision to mothball Eves Valley landfill and transfer waste to York Valley landfill in Nelson from 2016.
+KEY CHANGE REASON FOR CHANGE Decision to hold off work on stage 3 at the Eves Valley landfill and instead transfer waste to York Valley landfill in Nelson from 2017.
 Anticipated in Joint Waste Management and Minimisation Plan.
 Increased efficiency, better use of capital and improved opportunity for waste minimisation to maximise asset life.
 Move to new kerbside recycling service and materials recovery facility.
 Improved collections at no greater cost.
 Opportunity to reduce waste to landfill.
 Transfer of contract management and asset planning into direct Council control.
 Improved asset management and decision making.
 Cost savings.